-$\sqrt{}$ No. The State does not make supplemental or enhanced payments for waiver services. $\bigcirc$ Yes.
+$\sqrt{}$ No. The State does not make supplemental or enhanced payments for waiver services. \bigcirc Yes.
 The State makes supplemental or enhanced payments for waiver services.
 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the State to CMS.
 Upon request, the State will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

 d.
-1 Payments to State or Local Government Providers.
-Specify whether State or la government providers receive payment for the provision of waiver services.
-0 No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e. √ Yes.
+Payments to State or Local Government Providers.
+Specify whether State or local government providers receive payment for the provision of waiver services.

+\bigcirc No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e. $\sqrt{}$ Yes.
 State or local government providers receive payment for waiver services.
 Complete item I-3-e.
 Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish.
 Complete item I-3-e.

-Some local Health Departments provide Respite Care services due to a lack of qualified providers in their area to meet the needs of the participants receiving these services. • .
+Some local Health Departments provide Respite Care services due to a lack of qualified providers in their area to meet the needs of the participants receiving these services.

+e.
 Amount of Payment to State or Local Government Providers.

-Specify whether any State or local government provider receives payments (including reg and any supplemental payments) that in the aggregate exceed its reasonable costs of provide waiver services and, if so, whether and how the State recoups the excess and returns the Fed share of the excess to CMS on the quarterly expenditure report.
-Select one : √ The amount paid to State or local government providers is the same as the amount paid to private providers of the same service.
+Specify whether any State or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the State recoups the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
+Select one:

+\checkmark The amount paid to State or local government providers is the same as the amount paid to private providers of the same service.
 0 The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.

-1 0 The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
+The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 When a State or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the State recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.
-Describe the recoupment process: f. ] Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching fur nds are ( only available for expenditures made by states for services under the approved waiver. one: V Providers receive and retain 100 percent of the amount claimed to CMS for waiver V services. $\bigcirc$ Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the State. g Additional Payment Arrangements i i.
+Describe the recoupment process:

+f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one:

+g.
+Additional Payment Arrangements

+i.
 Voluntary Reassignment of Payments to a Governmental Agency.
-Select one: $\bigcirc$ No. The State does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
+Select one: